ShuorenLI/ShuorenLI.github.io/index.md

 Here is **Shuoren LI (李硕人)**.

-I am a first-year MPhil student majoring in **Sustainable Energy and Environment (SEE)** at The Hong Kong University of Science and Technology Guangzhou Campus (HKUST(GZ)).
-I was receiving my BSc degree in June 2023 majoring in **Applied Chemistry** at Anhui Polytechnic University.
+I am a first-year PhD student majoring in **Integrated System Design (ISD)** at The Hong Kong University of Science and Technology (HKUST).
+I have received the MPhil degree in Oct 2025 in **Sustainable Energy and Environment** at The Hong Kong University of Science and Technology (Guangzhou) (HKUST(GZ)) and BSc degree in June 2023 majoring in **Applied Chemistry** at Anhui Polytechnic University.
 I have also conducted visiting research under the supervision of [Prof. Hongyu CHEN](https://www.westlake.edu.cn/faculty/hongyu-chen.html) at Westlake University.
+Currently work is focus on Chalcopyrite-based sulphide solar cells for building integration photovoltaic (BIPV) applications.
+And this research project is advised by two academic supervisors.[Prof. Changying XIANG](https://facultyprofiles.hkust.edu.hk/profiles.php?profile=changying-xiang-changyingx) and [Prof. Chang YAN](https://ece.hkust.edu.hk/changyan)

-Currently working on advanced photovoltaic materials for "solarfuel", advised by two academic supervisors, advised by [Prof. Chang YAN](https://ece.hkust.edu.hk/changyan) and [Prof. Teng ZHOU](https://cbe.hkust.edu.hk/people/teng-zhou).
+on the inorganic solar cell Currently working on advanced photovoltaic materials for "solarfuel", advised by two academic supervisors, advised by [Prof. Chang YAN](https://ece.hkust.edu.hk/changyan) and [Prof. Teng ZHOU](https://cbe.hkust.edu.hk/people/teng-zhou).
 Here is [[my CV](file/CV_Shuoren%20LI.pdf)].

 <br>